 - work experience for new graduates

-- the costs of running or supporting an internship (grants are only for paying an intern’s salary)
+- the costs of running or supporting a project (grants are only for paying a salary or wage)

 - requests where someone could personally benefit, but the possible conflict of interest has not been stated or dealt with properly

-- community internships that have already taken place or start before a grant is made
+- projects that have already taken place or start before a grant is made

 - debt repayment or debt servicing

-- internships to develop commercial, political or religious activities, including political advocacy, employment and/or business initiatives and commercial enterprises
+- projects to develop commercial, political, or religious activities, including political advocacy, employment and/or business initiatives and commercial enterprises

-- internships specifically intended to generate a profit, though profits are allowed if the purpose is to achieve ongoing sustainability for the host organisation.
+- projects specifically intended to generate a profit, though profits are allowed if the purpose is to achieve ongoing sustainability for the applicant organisation.